 Examples of Medical Malpractice

-As you can imagine from the general definition of medical malpractice, there are many different situations that would qualify someone to seek compensatory damages in a civil case.
+As you can imagine from the general definition of medical malpractice, many different situations would qualify someone to seek compensatory damages in a civil case.
 However, the following are just a few examples of common medical malpractice cases in San Diego: